iotexproject/iotex-bootstrap/README.md

 6. Make sure TCP ports 4689, 8080 (also 14014 if used) are open on your firewall and load balancer (if any).

 ## <a name="mainnet_native"/>Join Mainnet Beta without using Docker
+This is not the preferred way to start an IoTeX node

 1. Set the environment with the following commands: